-Rock Category winning song "Danger Deep Water" by Jason Flinter was selected to open and launch LABEL EXPO, the International Awards Show in Brussels.
-The writer was also asked to write more music for the Capetown, Mexico and Chicago shows.
+Rock Category winning song "Danger Deep Water" by Jason Flinter was chosen to open and launch LABEL EXPO, the International Awards Show in Brussels.
+Jason was also asked to write more music for the Capetown, Mexico and Chicago LBEL EXPO shows.
 "All thanks to the UKSC" says Jason.

 Katie Kittermaster´s winning song was nominated for, and won, The Commonwealth Song Contest representing the UK.
-Soon after her win she was touring nationwide with BoyzLife and she joined the UKSC judging panels.
+Soon after her win she was touring nationwide with BoyzLife and she joined the UKSC judging panels in 2019.

-That was just a tiny selection and we have many many more we could list!
-I If any past entrants have stories to tell us please contact us and let us know.
+That was just a very small selection of stories - we have many many more!
+If any past entrants have stories to tell us please contact us and let us know.

 JUDGES The UKSC judges are top Grammy, Emmy, CMA and BRIT Award winning Gold and Platinum Album producers and artists.
 They include Sting's producer and musical director Kipper Eldridge, top UK producer Stuart Epps (well known for his work with Elton John, Robbie Williams, Led Zeppelin, Bill Wyman, Paul Weller, George Harrison, Oasis), BRIT Award winning producer, songwriter and top musical director Simon Ellis (S Club 7, Britney Spears), CMA Award winning international country star and songwriter Lucie Diamond; producer, musical director and arranger Richard Niles (Paul McCartney, Kylie Minogue, Boy Zone, Mariah Carey, Take That, Cliff Richard) and the UKSC's own past winner Natalie Chua (signed by Simon Cowell after the contest and a Platinum Album recipient).
 Judging panels also include industry executives, publishers, managers, music organisations, experienced songwriters, past UKSC winners, UKSC directors, broadcasters, music journalists, authors and others from the UK and international music industry.
 Read more about the judges here